 |Dyson V7 Motorhead||Motorhead, combination tool, crevice tool||Fuschia|

-The Dyson V7 Animal is a versatile stick vacuum that performs very well on carpet but isn't as good as some other vacuums on bare floors, such as the Shark ION F80.
+The Dyson V7 Animal is a versatile stick vacuum that performs very well on carpet but isn't as good as some other vacuums on bare floors, especially compared to newer, more expensive Dyson models like the Dyson V15 Detect.
 It has a disappointing battery life, but it's fairly easy to maintain, and there are virtually no recurring costs.
-Also, see our recommendations for the best vacuums for carpets, the best cordless vacuums for pet hair, and the best vacuums for high-pile carpet.

 The Dyson V7 Animal and the Dyson V11 Animal are similarly performing cordless stick/handheld vacuums.
-The V7 is slightly better at cleaning on low-pile carpets, and it's a bit lighter.
-On the other side, the Dyson V11 Animal has a better overall performance on bare floors.
+The V7 is slightly better at cleaning on low-pile carpets despite its less powerful 100W motor, and it's a bit lighter.
+On the other side, the Dyson V11 Animal has a better performance on bare floors.
 It's better at storing away when not in use, it has a slightly larger dirt compartment, and its battery performance is much better.

-The Dyson V7 Animal and the Shark Rocket Pet Pro are similarly performing vacuums but the Shark is better for cleaning bare floors.
+The Dyson V7 Animal and the Shark Rocket Pet Pro with MultiFlex IZ163H are similarly performing vacuums, but the Shark is better for cleaning bare floors.
 The Shark has little problem on bare floors, it feels better built, it's significantly more maneuverable, and its battery performance is better.
-However, the Dyson performs a bit better on high-pile carpet, comes with more tools and brushes, and it's more portable as well.
+However, the Dyson performs a bit better on high-pile carpet, comes with more tools and brushes, and it's more portable.